-Such threats will usually occur in a public place and you should therefore consider whether a charge under Section 4 Public Order Act 1986 would be more suitable.
+Such threats will usually occur in a public place and a charge under Section 4 Public Order Act 1986 may be more suitable.
 Section 8 Public Order Act 1986 provides that violence, except in the context of an offence of affray, includes violent conduct towards property.
 Refer to Public Order Offences Incorporating the Charging Standard elsewhere in the Legal Guidance.

 Section 3(a) is confined to damaging property belonging to another.
-Section 3(b), which is the offence in aggravated form, relates to the defendant's own property or the property of the user.
+Section 3(b), which is the offence in aggravated form, applies to the defendant's own property or the property of the user.

-The Criminal Damage Act is the principal statute dealing with damage related offences and its offences should be charged wherever possible.
+The Criminal Damage Act is the principal statute dealing with damage and its offences should be charged wherever possible.

 - Enclosure Act 1857